rajdeep345/MTLTS/Codes/Analysis/CatE/README.md

 ## Example Datasets

-We provide two example datasets, the [New York Times annotated corpus](datasets/nyt/) and the [Yelp dataset challenge](datasets/yelp/), which are used in the paper.
-We also provide a shell script ``run.sh`` for compiling the source code and performing topic mining on the two example datasets.
-You should be able to obtain similar results as reported in the paper.
+The dataset is present in [Tweet Corpus](datasets/tweet/) which is used in the paper.
+Run the shell script ``run.sh`` for compiling the source code and performing topic mining on the tweet dataset.

 ## Preparing Your Datasets